Robo3D/User-Manuals/docs/source/cura-for-robo-desktop/index.rst

 1. Print speed

+ Print Speed determines the speed of the print head while printing (in mm/sec).
+Printing faster will get your print done faster, but also risk the print job failing too to motors failing or material not being extruded properly or heated optimally.
+The profiles set for the C2 and R2 are best used to keep the machine lasting longer, at the same time as printing quickly.

 2. Infill speed

+ This setting changes the speed in which your infill is printed.
+Note that because the infill of a print is not seen, you can increase this speed if you would like.
+Be mindful that a faster infill speed can potentially affect the strength of your print.

 3. Outer wall speed

+ The speed of the outer wall, or outer perimeter.
+Printing the outer wall slower than the inner walls and infill will result in a better surface finish of your printed model

 4. Inner wall speed

+ The speed of the inner walls, or inner perimeters.
+Because this does not affect the surface quality of your printed model, this speed can be as fast as your infill or print speed setting.

 5. Top/bottom speed

+ Top/bottom speed determines how fast your solid top and bottom layers are printed.
+Note that the slower bottom layers give you more reliability of the model by giving it a dependable base, and slower top layers give you a more reliable roof on your print to give it a nice surface and close off all gaps.

 6. Travel speed

+ Travel speed determines how fast your print head will move when it is not extruding material and printing your model.
+This move can be higher than your print speed to make printing time lower, but be mindful of moving too fast and motors or belts failing.

 7. Initial layer speed

+ The speed for the first layer.
+A lower value is used here to improve adhesion to the build platform and get a reliable first layer down.

 8. Initial layer travel speed

+ The travel speed for the first layer.
+A lower value is used here to ensure that the print nozzle does not potentially touch existing plastic laid down on the build platform and pull it up, resulting in a failed print.

 9. Number of slower layers

+ The number of slower layers determines how many layers from the beginning of the print are going to be slower than the rest.
+The overall success rate of a print is relying on the first layers adhering to the bed correctly.
+The speed of your print is gradually increased over these layers.

 **Travel**